typelevel/fs2/site/concurrency-primitives.md

 # Concurrency Primitives

-In the [`fs2.concurrent` package](https://github.com/functional-streams-for-scala/fs2/blob/series/1.0/core/shared/src/main/scala/fs2/concurrent/) you'll find a bunch of useful concurrency primitives built on the concurrency primitives defined in `cats.effect.concurrent`.
+In the [`fs2.concurrent` package](https://github.com/functional-streams-for-scala/fs2/blob/series/1.0/core/shared/src/main/scala/fs2/concurrent/) you'll find a bunch of useful concurrency primitives built on the concurrency primitives defined in `cats-effect`.
 For example:

 - `Topic[F, A]`
 - `Signal[F, A]`

-Beyond these, `Stream` also provides functions to interact with cats-effect's `Queue`.
+In addition, `Stream` provides functions to interact with cats-effect's `Queue`.

 ## Simple Examples